 Psychology is one of the social sciences, in which aspects of humankind and our societies are studied under close scrutiny.
-The field of psychology itself is concerned with the cognitive and emotional processes and behaviors of the mind, which encompasses a huge area of disciplines in consciousness, morality, pleasure and reward systems, learning, memory, and many others.
+The field of psychology itself is concerned with the cognitive and emotional processes and behaviors of the mind, which encompasses a huge area of disciplines in consciousness, morality, pleasure and reward systems, learning, memory and many others.

-As a field of study, psychology is not very old, and was not considered a formal discipline until the later decades of the 20th century.
-However, since the early days of Carl Jung and Sigmeund Freud, the field has grown significantly to encompass even more areas of the mind.
+As a field of study, psychology is not very old, and was not considered a formal discipline until the latter decades of the 20th century.
+However, since the early days of Carl Jung and Sigmund Freud, the field has grown significantly to encompass even more areas of the mind.
 While much within the study of psychology is applied to mental health and therapy, there are many areas that are directed towards understanding and solving various problems within human activities.

 Why is a Master’s in Psychology Essential?

 You should see if you can get involved in any psychology-related activities going on around campus.
-Many college campuses, especially those with a large psychology program, may have clubs and organizations devoted towards psychology.
+Many college campuses, especially those with a large psychology program, may have clubs and organizations devoted to psychology.
 Also, an excellent way to prepare for grad school is to find a professor who is conducting psychological research, and to volunteer to help out in his or her laboratory and/or experiments.
-Most professors are more than happy to accommodate a curious and motivated student, and introduce them to the process of conducting psychological research.
+Most professors are more than happy to accommodate a curious and motivated student and introduce them to the process of conducting research.

-How to Get into Psychology Graduate School
+How to Get into Graduate School

-Graduate schools vary depending on what factors they take into account when considering a student applying to their Master’s program in psychology.
-However, most take these into consideration: course selection (take challenging courses as well as basic ones), Grade Point Average (although if yours is low or mediocre, showing improvement in the upper grades is beneficial), practical experience and recommendations.
+Graduate schools vary depending on what factors they take into account when considering a student applying to their master’s programs in psychology.
+However, most take these into consideration: course selection (take challenging courses as well as basic ones), GPA (although if yours is low or mediocre, showing improvement in the upper grades is beneficial), practical experience and recommendations.